 Preventing UV Graying at 2 Year Mark: 5

 – Overall the Olympic stain had lost close to 50% of its color at the two-year mark in the areas where there was full sun.
 The shaded areas and vertical railings did much better.

 – Close to 80% of the stain was still intact on the horizontal surfaces.
 It seems that the second winter really did some damage as the stain had worn away from the freeze/thaw effect.

 Cost Per Square Foot: 7

-– OLYMPIC® MAXIMUM costs $36.99 a gallons and covers about 150 feet per gallon in our field test.
+– OLYMPIC® MAXIMUM costs $36.99 a gallon and covers about 150 feet per gallon in our field test.
 This translates to a cost of $.25 a foot.
-Coverage per gallon was considerably less then the manufacturer’s claim of 200+ feet.
+Coverage per gallon was considerably less than the manufacturer’s claim of 200+ feet.